Armed Conflict Location and Event Data: Data

-The ACLED project codes reported information on the type, agents, location, date, and other characteristics of political violence events, demonstrations, and select politically relevant non-violent events.
+ACLED codes report information on the type, agents, location, date, and other characteristics of political violence events, demonstrations, and select politically relevant non-violent events.
 ACLED focuses on tracking a range of violent and non-violent actions by political agents, including governments, rebels, militias, identity groups, political parties, external actors, rioters, protesters, and civilians.

 ACLED data are derived from a wide range of local, regional, and national sources and the information is collected by trained data experts worldwide.
 In addition to traditional media, government reports, and select new media sources, ACLED has a wide-ranging network of local data collection partners on the ground.
 ACLED currently has over 50 local partners all over the world and integrates data from more than 1,200 non-English sources publishing in more than 100 languages.

 The dataset has different coverage periods for different regions and countries, as back-coding remains ongoing: all African countries are covered starting from 1997 to the present; Middle Eastern countries are covered from 2016 to the present, with the exception of Yemen (2015–present), Saudi Arabia (2015–present), and Syria (2017–present); South and Southeast Asian countries are covered from 2010 to the present, with the exception of India (2016–present), Indonesia (2015–present), the Philippines (2016–present), and Malaysia (2018–present); all Eastern European countries are covered from 2018 to the present; all Western European countries are covered from 2020 to the present; all countries in Central Asia & the Caucasus are covered from 2018 to the present, with the exception of Afghanistan (2017–present); all countries in Latin America & the Caribbean are covered from 2018 to the present; all countries in East Asia are covered from 2018 to the present; the United States of America is covered from 2020 to the present; Canada is covered from 2021 to the present; and all countries and territories in Oceania are covered from 2021 to the present.
 In 2022, ACLED expanded to the entire world with all regions being covered in real time.

-A full account of definitions, practices, source, and coding procedures is available in the Resource Library section of the ACLED website.
+A full account of definitions, practices, source, and coding procedures is available in the Knowledge Base section of the ACLED website.
 Data are updated in real time and can be downloaded from the website's Data Export Tool, the website's Curated Data Files, or directly from the ACLED API.
 ACLED provides a codebook intended for all users of the dataset as well as additional FAQs and guides.

 Analysis

-Data-driven analysis of political violence and demonstration trends can be found on the ACLED website, including weekly regional overviews, briefings, reports, and infographics.
+Data-driven analysis of political violence and demonstration trends can be found on the ACLED website, including monthly regional overviews, briefings, reports, and infographics.
 ACLED has also launched a range of special initiatives to broaden the scope and depth of coverage by spotlighting key conflicts and providing the public with new tools to better analyze the data.